 Barbara D. Savage

-Barbara D. Savage is a Geraldine R. Segal Professor of American Social Thought and Professor of History in the Department of History of the University of Pennsylvania where she has taught since 1995.
+Barbara D. Savage is a Geraldine R. Segal Professor of American Social Thought and Chair of the Department of Africana Studies at the University of Pennsylvania, where she has taught since 1995.

 Ph.D. in history, Yale, 1995